nusco/narjillos/backlog.md

 ###Physicist

-* Smooth, inertial targeting or target hysteris (to avoid vibration when target is on opposite side) °°°
+* Smooth, inertial targeting or target hysteresis (to avoid vibration when target is on opposite side) °°°
 * Fix rotation-related flickering °°°
 * Introduce viscosity (to improve the poor creatures' mobility) °°°
 * Tweak rotation vs. translation °°°
+* Find a good way to deal with atrophy (see FIXME) °°
 * Tweakable mass constant °
-* Energy spent for linear and rotational movement should be weighted against energy rations (right now one of the two is essentially free) °°
 * Bug: PetriDish can miss notifications from pond (in particular, Narjillos dying when they spawn with very low or no energy) °°
 * Check measure units: why do rotations/translations/energy require such wildly different multipliers? °
 * Remove "tail wiggling dog" effect (requires conservation of MoI during update in vacuum)